 Health disparities refer to unequal health status or health care between groups of people due to differences in their background, physical traits, or their environment.
 Group differences include race/ethnicity, country of origin, sex, income, and disability.
-These and other differences can affect how often people in a group get a disease, how sick they are, and their chance of dying from the disease.
-Some people may not be able to get good health care or have the opportunity to make healthy lifestyle choices.
+These differences can affect how often people from select groups get a disease, how sick they become, and their chance of dying from the disease.
+As a result, some people are prone to making unhealthy lifestyle choices or may not receive adequate health care.

-Often a mix of factors contributes to health disparities.
-These factors include:
+Often, a mix of factors contributes to health disparities, including:

 Health disparities are complex, making it hard to pinpoint the exact cause of racial-ethnic disparities.